marco262/my_wiki/data/onednd/subclass/circle-of-the-land.md

 ### 3rd Level: Circle Spells

 Your connection to nature infuses you with the ability to cast certain spells.
-Whenever you finish a Long Rest, choose one type of land: arid, polar, temperate, or tropical.
+Whenever you finish a [[glossary:Long Rest]], choose one type of land: arid, polar, temperate, or tropical.
 Consult the table below that corresponds to the chosen type; you have the spells prepared there that are listed for your Druid level and lower.

 #### Arid Land